THE UNIVERSE

 Why does studying the universe matter?

 There is an understandable tendency to answer this question by appealing to the pragmatic, such as technological innovations and asteroid defense.
 While that’s all well and good, it doesn’t capture the true scope of either the universe or our most noble ambitions.
 There must be more to it.
 Something deeper.
 Imagine a civilization gifted this unique and beautiful world and the opportunity to not only marvel at the cosmos around it but to know it.
 Imagine that civilization choosing instead to occupy itself with fighting over resources and borders and ideology, only to vanish like a shooting star, its existence unnoticed.
 Now, imagine that civilization makes a different choice.
 Looking out from its “tiny mote of dust suspended in a sunbeam,” it resolves to elevate itself.
 It asks questions and pursues answers.
-Then, the answers found reveal new questions; ones we didn’t even know to ask.
+Then, the answers found reveal new questions; ones we didn’t even know before to ask.
 This is transformative.

-THE STRUCTURE OF THE UNIVERSE
+THE STRUCTURE AND SCALE OF THE UNIVERSE